Jarmill/error_in_variables/README.md

 ## Experiments
-Algorithm 1 in A
+Algorithm 1 in A, test_Full_SS.m

-test_Full_SS.m      			full method for superstability, only works for 1st order system due to high complexity
+full method for superstability, only works for 1st order system due to high complexity

-Algorithm 2 in A
+Algorithm 2 in A, test_Dual_SS.m

-test_Dual_SS.m   		        dual method for superstability, greatly reduce the complexity, works for 2nd order system
+dual method for superstability, greatly reduce the complexity, works for 2nd order system

 section 7 in B
 test_Dual_SS_all_noise.m                dual method considering all type of noises (dx, du, w), this covers test_Dual_SS.m